 As well as creating music with instruments, we love any opportunity to sing together.
 Weekly singing assemblies are enjoyed across school, whether it is class based or as a school and has led to some very successful performances!

-Listening is a fundamental part of music, to help to nurture an appreciation of music each year group explore different musical styles over the course of the year.
+Listening is a fundamental part of music, to help to nurture an appreciation of music each year group is given the opportunity to explore different musical styles over the course of the year.